Chenghua Emperor: Jingxiang rebellion

 The Jingxiang rebellion of 1465–1476 was the most significant uprising in China during the 15th century.
 It was also considered the most significant social upheaval in the Ming state between the civil war of 1399–1402 and the Li Zicheng rebellion in the final years of the Ming dynasty.
 The rebellion was named after the prefectures of Jingzhou and Xiangyang, located in the northwestern region of Huguang.

 During the early Ming period, the prefectures of Jingzhou and Xiangyang were largely uninhabited, but starting in the 1430s, they began to see an influx of illegal immigrants.
 In the 1460s, famines repeatedly struck northern China and the lower and middle regions of the Yangtze River, leading to an increase in the number of refugees in the Jingxiang region.
 It is estimated that there were less than two million refugees living independently from the state.
 These refugees were led by Liu Tong, who united small bands of robbers and declared himself the King of Han.
 He then proceeded to establish his own administration and organize an army of ten thousand soldiers.
-In response, the government sent troops led by Zhu Yong, Count of Funing, and Bai Gui, Minister of Works.
+The government sent troops led by Zhu Yong, Count of Funing, and Bai Gui, Minister of Works.
 In 1465, these troops gathered from various provinces, including Li Zhen's troops from Huguang, and successfully crushed the rebellion.
 Liu Tong himself was captured in the summer of 1466.

 The issue of weak official administration persisted, and in 1470, an additional 900,000 individuals migrated to the region due to famine, sparking a new rebellion.
 Xiang Zhong, the chief censor at the time, was tasked with quelling the uprising.
 He enlisted the assistance of Li Zhen and raised an army of 250,000 in Huguang province.
 Together, they successfully suppressed the rebellion, resulting in the execution of hundreds, the exile of thousands, and the return of 1.5 million individuals to their respective homelands.

-However, people began to return to the region and in the summer of 1476, they rebelled once again.
-In response, the government sent Yuan Jie, a censor, to investigate the social and economic conditions in the area.
+People began to return to the region and in the summer of 1476, they rebelled once again.
+The government sent Yuan Jie, a censor, to investigate the social and economic conditions in the area.
 This sparked a lively discussion in the court about potential solutions to the problem.
 Ultimately, the government decided to address the issues through social and organizational measures in the region and entrusted Yuan Jie with their implementation.
 He recognized the rights of immigrants to the land they cultivated and registered over 113,000 families with 438,000 members.
 As per his suggestion, several new counties were established and by the end of 1476, the new prefecture of Yunyang was formed.
 In the seat of the new prefecture, a defense military command was established with jurisdiction over the adjacent counties of neighboring provinces.
 In just one year, Yuan Jie successfully stabilized the situation and brought calm to the region through proper administration.